odinuv/web/walkthrough/backend-insert/index.md

 options how you can implement the application logic -- especially the value validation (e.g. you could trigger an error if height is not a number instead of ignoring it).
 When inserting data to the database, you need to be aware of what values are optional and handle the optional values correctly.

+Notice one annoying behaviour -- when the process of adding a person fails, the values a user inserted into the fields are gone.
+We will take care of it in the [next step](/walkthrough/backend-update).

 ### New Concepts and Terms
 - Optional values